How To Bring Back a Forgotten Language

 And so on…

 The guy was kind of a nutcase, but his data is unparalleled (probably because no one else would ever subject themselves to these sorts of tests).
-He memorized millions of syllables to the tick-tick-tick of a metronome (he repeated every syllable to himself at a rate of 150 per minute), and timed precisely how long it took him to learn them, forget them and learn them again.
-By comparing these times (how long it took to memorize them the first time vs how look it took him to re-memorize them a second time, some time later), he discovered the forgetting curve:
+He memorized millions of syllables to the tick-tick-tick of a metronome (he repeated every syllable to himself at a rate of 150 per minute), and timed precisely how long it took him to learn them, forget them, and learn them again.
+By comparing these times (how long it took to memorize them the first time vs how long it took him to re-memorize them a second time, sometime later), he discovered the Forgetting Curve:

 There are two surprising things about Ebbinghaus’s curve:

 - First, we forget tremendously quickly.
 Ebbinghaus lost nearly 70% of each memory within 24 hours (meaning that if it took him 100 seconds to memorize a particular list of gibberish syllables, it would take him 70 seconds to re-memorize that list 24 hours later).

 - But second, some trace of every memory remains with us forever.
 Even an entire year later after memorizing some garbage like “Zat Sul Ket Wun Kaf Tet Dup Fir Rep Saff Dal Gik Noss,” Ebbinghaus could expect to spend 15% less time.
 If it took him 100 seconds to learn in the beginning, it would only take him 85 seconds a whole year later.